 Tabitha joined Watsi on November 25th, 2014.
-Six years ago, Tabitha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Tabitha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Tabitha's most recent donation traveled 8,200 miles to support Hamza, a playful boy from Ethiopia, to fund a mass removal in his abdomen so he can return to school.

 Tabitha has funded healthcare for 76 patients in 11 countries.